--player boat racing game that captures the excitement of the annual York Dragon Boat R ID Description Priority UR_PLAYABILITY The game must be playable with a keyboard and mouse.
-M UR_BOAT_SPECS Every boat must have a unique spec in terms of speed, acceleration, maneuverability, and robustness.
-M UR_TIRED_OVER_TIME Over time, paddlers in the team get tired, so speed, acceleration and maneuverability decrease progressively during every leg. М UR_LANE_PENALTY Every boat must remain in its lane for the duration of the race.
-Leaving the lane should result in a penalty at the discretion of the chief race official. М UR_OBSTACLES Teams should find obstacles in the river during the race, like clueless ducks and geese, or tree branches floating down the river M UR_COLLISIONS Colliding against obstacles will progressively reduce the robustness of the boat, until it breaks down (resulting in the end of the game).
-M UR_DIFFICULTY Every subsequent leg will increase in difficulty level.
-M UR_LEGS The competition must consist of 3 "heat" legs and a final, with the fastest from the 3 heats racing in the final.
-M UR_AWARDS In the final, the 1st place team will receive a Gold medal, the 2nd a Silver medal, and 3rd a Bronze medal.
-M UR_PERFORMANCE The game must look smooth when played (30fps +) M UR_JAVA Must be coded in Java programming language M UR_BOATS_NO The number of teams should be consistent with no. of legs so that the races have an appropriate number of boats and the race should not be cluttered. s UR_INFO_DISPLAY During races, the user should be able to see information such as position in race, distance to go, speed, acceleration, stamina and damage.
-S UR_ACCESSIBILITY The first leg/level of each race should be more accessible so that beginners can learn the dynamics of the game. s JR_FINALS_PLACING The fastest of the three legs will be used to place teams into the finals M UR EXCITEMENT The game must be exciting and engaging to for the player, simulating the experience of the real York dragon race M
+SSON: A single-player boat racing game that captures the excitement of the annual York Dragon Boat Race ID Description Priorit UR_PLAYABILITY The game must be playable with a keyboard and mouse М UR_BOAT_SPECS Every boat must have a unique spec in terms of speed, acceleration, maneuverability and robustness.
+M UR_TIRED_OVER_TIME Over time paddlers get tired, speed, acceleration and meneuverability decrease progressively during every leg М UR_LANE_PENALTY Every boat must remain in its lane for the duration of the race.
+Leaving the lane may result in a penalty at the discretion of the chief race official. М UR_OBSTACLES Teams may find obstacles in the river during the race, like clueless ducks and geese, or tree branches floating down the river. М UR_COLLISIONS Colliding against obstacles will progressively reduce the robustness of the boat, until it breaks down (resulting in the end of the game). М UR_DIFFICULTY Every subsequent leg will increase in difficulty level. М UR_LEGS The competition must consist of 3 'heat' legs and a final, with the fastest from the 3 heats racig in the final. М UR_AWARDS In the final, the 1st place team will receive a Gold medal, the 2nd a Silver medal and the 3rd a Bronze medal.
+UR_PERFORMANCE The game must look smooth whrn played (30fps +).
+M UR_JAVA Must be coded in Java programming language.
+M UR_BOATS_NO The number of teams should be consistent with the number of legs so that races have an appropriate no. of boats and the race should not be cluttered.
+UR_INFO_DISPLAY During races, the user should be able to information such as position in race, distance to go, acceleration, stamina and damage taken.
+S UR_ACCESSIBILITY The first leg/level should be more accessible so that beginners can learn the dynamics of the game.
+S UR_FINALS_PLACING The fastest time of the three legs will be used to place teams in the finals.
+M UR_EXCITEMENT The game must be exciting and engaging to the player, simulating the experience of the real York dragon race. М UR_LEVELS The game must allow players to choose between different levels of difficulty: Easy, Normal and Hard.
+M UR_SAVE The game must provide facilities that allow players to save the state of the game at any point and resume the saved game later. М UR_POWER_UP Must have five power-up packs, which can be found floating down the river and be picked up by boats. М